yorkeccak/Polyseer/README.md

 ---

-## 🏗️ Architecture Overview
+## Architecture Overview

 Polyseer is built on a **multi-agent AI architecture** that orchestrates specialized agents to conduct deep analysis.
-Here's how the magic happens:
+Here's how it works:

 ```mermaid
 graph TD